 He has led the Westminster Homeless Health Counselling Service since 2009, where he developed a special interest in Personality Disorder, and is the founding chair of the ‘Westminster Complex Personalities Network’.

-He has taught counselling skills at Middlesex University Mental Health Department, and has authored several published book chapters and journal articles.
+He has taught counselling skills at The Tavistock and Portman NHS Foundation Trust as well as at the Middlesex University Mental Health Department.
+He has published several book chapters and journal articles on Pre-treatment Therapy.

-He is a UKCP registered Psychoanalytic Psychotherapist and Lacanian Analyst.
+He is a UKCP registered Psychoanalytic Psychotherapist and a Lacanian Analyst.

 Presently he is training in Schema Therapy, an evidence based specialist treatment for Personality Disorder.

 He lives in North London with his wife, two daughters and ‘Sootie’ the cat!